Frequently Asked Questions About Whole Leaf Tobacco

 While our tobacco leaf is considered all natural, it is not technically certified organic.
 This is because in order to grow high quality tobacco leaves in most regions, certain growing methods must be used that include the use of pesticides occasionally.
 We plan on selling certified organic tobacco leaves in the near future.
 Did you know: Tobacco is actually used as an organic insecticide for certain pest types?

-Is all of your tobacco by the pound cured and fermented?
+Is your tobacco by the pound cured and fermented?

 What do I do if my tobacco leaves arrive dried out?